ECC-BFMC/Documentation/source/data/brain.rst

 Warning, something that requires attention; general, for all the information; config, for subscribing/unsubscribing to certain messages.

-The GateWay process is started nonetheless, but all the other processes have **flags** assigned to them.
+The Gateway process is started nonetheless, but all the other processes have **flags** assigned to them.

 *Camera* - enables the Camera process

 *PCCommDemo* - it enables the PC Communication with the Demo app

-*PCCommDasboard* - it enables the PC Communication with the Dashboard app,

-*SemsAndCars* - enables the Cars and Semaphores process
+*Sems* - enables Semaphores process

 *Traffic* - enables the Traffic Communication process